hamedniroomand/html-component-vite/readme.md

-# HTML Component Vite
+# LiteStack

-A simple, lightweight boilerplate for building static HTML sites without the complexity of SPAs or heavy JavaScript frameworks.
-Built with Vite, Handlebars, Alpine.js, and TailwindCSS, this starter generates clean HTML, CSS, and JavaScript files that can easily integrate with any backend system.
+A lightweight, modern toolchain for building static websites without the complexity of SPAs or heavy JavaScript frameworks.
+LiteStack combines the best minimal tools - Vite, Handlebars, Alpine.js, and TailwindCSS - to generate clean HTML, CSS, and JavaScript that can easily integrate with any backend system.

 ## Features